Textualize/textual/docs/widgets/data_table.md

 A widget to display text in a table.
 This includes the ability to update data, use a cursor to navigate data, respond to mouse clicks, delete rows or columns, and individually render each cell as a Rich Text renderable.
 DataTable provides an efficiently displayed and updated table capable for most applications.

 Specific applications may have custom rules for formatting, numbers, repopulating tables after searching or filtering, and responding to selections.
-The widget provides rich events to interface with custom logic.
+The widget emits events to interface with custom logic.

 - [x] Focusable
 - [ ] Container